How to Start a Nonprofit in California: Your Expert Guide

 Obtain Federal 501(c)(3) Status

-Apply to the IRS for tax-exempt status, typically through Form 1023.
-This designation allows your organization to receive tax-deductible contributions and enjoy federal tax exemptions.
+Apply to the IRS for federal tax exemption under Section 501(c)(3) by filing Form 1023.
+This crucial step allows your organization to receive tax-deductible contributions.

 4

-Laying the Foundation: Vision, Mission, and Board Development
+Laying the Foundation: Mission, Board, and Bylaws for Your California Nonprofit

-California State Exemptions and Ongoing Compliance for Nonprofits
+California State Registrations and Ongoing Compliance for Nonprofits

 Comparison